ZviRosenfeld/MinMaxSearch/README.md

 Pruners can be implemented by implementing the [IPruner](https://github.com/ZviRosenfeld/MinMaxSearch/blob/master/MinMaxSearch/Pruners/IPruner.cs) interface.
 Then, the ShouldPrune(IState state, int depth, List<IState> passedThroughStates) method will be called on every state the algorithm checks.
 This can provide you with a lot of customization power over the algorithm.

+### SkipEvaluationForFirstNodeSingleNeighbor
+If this is set to true, in the case that the *first* node has a single neighbor, the engine will return that neighbor rather than evaluation the search tree.
+The default of this setting is true.
+(Available since 1.5.0).

+Note that this only applies to the first node.

 ## IterativeSearch